MuraliDharanGopalakrishnan/KINETIC-Implementation/README.md

 **Screen UI Fixes :**

-Since Epicor Introduced New UI Fields and DB Fields , this caused Overlap in the Exisiting Customizarion.
+Since Epicor Introduced New UI Fields and DB Fields , this caused Overlap in the Exisiting Customization.